-What to Do in Northern Virginia
+Fun Things to Do in Northern Virginia

 For those more interested in learning the history of the grapes and hops in your glass, spend your Saturday at the dozens of wineries and breweries across Northern Virginia.
-You can rest up at area’s many campgrounds and cabins and wake up refreshed to take on a Sunday morning hike or kayak adventure.
+You can rest up at the area’s many campgrounds and cabins and wake up refreshed to take on a Sunday morning hike or kayak adventure.

 Hike, Bike or Ride Through NOVA

 For traditional campgrounds offering lots to set up tents, visit Leesylvania State Park, Sky Meadows State Park, Burke Lake Park, or Harpers Ferry Adventure Center.
 Camping too adventurous?
-Set up your RV camper at Watermelon Park Campground and check out the cabins at Pohick Bay Regional Park, Prince William Forest Park and Bull Run Regional Park.
+Set up your RV camper for family-friendly fun at Watermelon Park Campground and check out the cabins at Pohick Bay Regional Park, Prince William Forest Park and Bull Run Regional Park.

 The Best Pours in Northern Virginia